THE MEDICAL BENEFITS OF CANNABIS

 Whether you suffer from neuropathic pain due to fibromyalgia or inflammation stemming from Crohn’s disease, you may be eligible for a medical cannabis card in your state.
 Due to a lack of overall regulation, qualifying conditions for medical marijuana vary greatly from state to state.

-In the United States, medical marijuana is most commonly used for chronic pain relief.
+In the United States, medical cannabis is most commonly used for chronic pain relief.
 Physicians are prescribing cannabis for patients living with neurodegenerative diseases, like Alzheimer’s disease, due to the neuroprotective effects of certain cannabinoids, like THC.
 The antispasmodic properties of certain cannabinoids can be beneficial for those living with seizure disorders.
 Cannabis can also be used in palliative care for cancer patients.

 Why Medical cannabis